TakumiOtagaki/PseudoknotVisualizer/README.md

 This tool enables us to visually understand the RNA tertiary structures with pseudoknots.
 This is essential for prediction of tertiary structures and selecting the best structure from the structure ensemble.

-PseudoknotVisualizer is available at pymol, meaning that it is very easy to install.
+PseudoknotVisualizer is available at pymol, meaning that it is easy to install.
+However, the installation of dependent module "RNAVIEW" is a bit complicated.
+RNAVIEW cannot work in Macbook

 # Demo
 ![pymol_demo_6T3R](https://github.com/user-attachments/assets/444dadcf-72f9-46cf-b442-484c611adcfd)